-- In the office See the school's Administrative Assistant - 2.
-In the classroom See your child's teacher - Around the school See the school's Administrative Assistant - Special School Projects See the school's Administrative Assistant - 5.
+- a.
+In the office See the school's Administrative Assistant - b.
+In the classroom See your child's teacher - c.
+Around the school See the school's Administrative Assistant - d.
+Special School Projects See the school's Administrative Assistant - e.
 With the Brook Hill Parent Association (BPHA) See the appropriate officers